hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 - Lodging providers catering to pilgrims
 - Traveling needs catering to pilgrims (luggage, traveling services, etc.)

 Nenzi's research into the changing interactions of travelers and their destinations during the Edo period reveals the degree of which consumerism arose from pilgrimage. *Meibutsu* became an important element that attracted travelers, and locations began to advertise the local specialty cuisine as a marketing strategy in order to promote its popularity.
 Nenzi observes that many new popular travel destinations "owed its re-creation (and old ones their recreation) to the presence of a *meibutsu*" (Nenzi 2004, 302).
-The gastronomic element of travel became so important, that by the 1800's the pilgrims to Oyama who might have been drawn by the mountain's sacred aura, "were not fully satisfied unless the complex catered to their less spiritual appetites as well" (ibid, 304).
+The gastronomic element of travel became so important, that by the 1800's the pilgrims to Ōyama who might have been drawn by the mountain's sacred aura, "were not fully satisfied unless the complex catered to their less spiritual appetites as well" (ibid, 304).

 The commerce that pilgrimage brought to a region was not something that could be dismissed by the bakufu and daimyo as uncessesary.

 "Catering to pilgrims by providing food, lodging, and entertainment at religious sites was the foundation of much of the modern Japanese tourism industry" (Seaton et al 2017, 20).

-In order to appeal to consumer tourist, religious destinations "had to be complemented with the guarantee of more immediate gratifications - teahouses, inns, restaurants, souvenir stands, and, at least in Oyama, a baggage delivery network" (ibid, 309).
+In order to appeal to consumer tourist, religious destinations "had to be complemented with the guarantee of more immediate gratifications - teahouses, inns, restaurants, souvenir stands, and, at least in Ōyama, a baggage delivery network" (ibid, 309).

 These examples show just how important the tourism industry that arose from pilgrimage.